faustino125/tauro/core/tauro/cli/README.md

 - Logging is configured via `LoggerManager.setup` (console + file).
 - Paths are validated strictly by `SecurityValidator`; avoid symlinks and hidden paths.
-- Auto-discovery caches results for a short time; use `--clear-cache` to reset.
+- Auto-discovery caches results for a short time; use `config clear-cache` to reset.
-- The streaming subcommands are implemented with click but are callable from the main CLI.
+- The CLI supports both programmatic and command-line usage patterns.

----
+- Environment normalization supports sandbox variants (sandbox_developer1, etc.) with fallback to base sandbox config.